-Volume, 1
+Volume 1

 Building Your Child’s Self-Esteem

 A popular author of parenting books, Elizabeth Pantley, states that there is a definite relationship between the way you raise your children and the level of happiness and success they will achieve in life.
 In her book Kid Cooperation, Elizabeth recommends the following about building your child’s self-esteem.